 TIP: To check the weather around the island before you head out, check the Terceira web cams on the SpotAzores website.
 The weather could be different at various spots throughout the island, so you might be able to make last minute adjustments to your plans to avoid less than ideal conditions.

-We’d like to thank the Azores Promotion Board and Azores Airlines for sponsoring our visit to the island of Terceira.
+We’d like to thank the Azores Promotion Board and Azores Airlines for sponsoring our visit to the island of Terceira Portugal.
 As always, our write-ups are an accurate reflection of the experiences we had.
+This post contains affiliate links, which simply means if you make a booking using one of our links, we may receive a small commission, at no additional cost to you.